Kids' Extreme Cold Weather Clothing

 Winter Clothing for Boys and Girls - infants, toddlers and juniors

 This is the UK page | Go to US page

 Surface area and volume - insulating your little penguin.
 Kids are smaller versions of adults though approximately the same shape, this means that they have a greater surface area to volume ratio than an adult does and will cool down faster in cold conditions and warm up faster in hot conditions being less able than an adult to control their body temperature by physiological means.
-So relative to an adult a child will need somewhat more clothing for the same cold conditions in the way that a small penguin needs more insulation than a large penguin.
+So relative to an adult a child will need somewhat more clothing for the same cold conditions in the way that a penguin chick needs more insulation than its parent.

 Mid Insulation Layer/s